Caudillo: Major leaders of the independence era

-Early nineteenth-century Caudillos
+Early nineteenth-century caudillos

 There were a number of strongmen who went beyond raw struggles for power and its spoils and established "integrative dictatorships".
-These regimes attempted to curtail centrifugal forces, often termed "federalism", whereby regions or states of a nation-state had more autonomy, and instead to establish the hegemony of the central government.
+These regimes attempted to curtail centrifugal forces, often termed "federalism", where regions or states of a nation-state had more autonomy and instead established the hegemony of the central government.
 According to political scientist Peter H. Smith, these include Juan Manuel de Rosas in Argentina; Diego Portales of Chile, whose system lasted nearly a century; and Porfirio Díaz of Mexico.
 Rosas and Díaz were military men, who continued to rely on armed forces to maintain themselves in power.